What is liquid fund ? 5 things you must know about it.

 So,

-What is liquid fund ?
+What is the liquid fund

 I guess, now you might have some idea about liquid funds.